redpanda-data/connect/website/docs/components/outputs/file.md

 ### `path`

-`string` The file to write to, if the file does not yet exist it will be created.
+The file to write to, if the file does not yet exist it will be created.

+Type: `string`
+Default: `""`

 ### `delimiter`

-`string` A custom delimiter to separate messages with.
+A custom delimiter to separate messages with.
 If left empty defaults to a line break.

+Type: `string`
+Default: `""`